haihuynht/haihuynht/README.md

 ## 🎯 Goals
-- Contribute to developing and assisting with Robot Framework, Automation Engineering, and RF Test Engineering at work
+- Contribute to developing and assisting with Robot Framework, Automation Engineering, and RF Test Engineering at work.
 - Build automation tools using Robot Framework
-- Pursuing a Computer Science degree with the goal of grad school through Georgia Tech Master of Science in Computer Science (OMSCS) starting 2027
+- Targeting a Bachelor of Science in Engineering Physics from University of California San Diego as a long term academic goal.

 ## 🛠️ Tools and Technologies
 - Python